Jade-ux/Learn_English_In_South_Africa/README.md

 ### User story one

+As a prospective student I want to find and book the best English language course to suit my needs, in a country where I can practice speaking English to locals every day, and book my accommodation and activities all with one agency.

-The user is looking for English courses abroad but does not yet know where she wants to study.
-She lands on the home page, reads through the 'Why study in South Africa?' section then scrolls to the 'Get started in 3 easy steps' section which tells her how the process will work.
-After reading the content she is satisfied that she would like to study in South Africa.
+I do not yet know where I want to study.
+I land on the home page of this site, read through the 'Why study in South Africa?' section which convinces me that South Africa is a good place to study.
+Then I scroll to the 'Get started in 3 easy steps' section.

+Here I find how the process will work with this agency.

 [See the user journey here](assets/user-stories/user-story1.jpg)
-1. She clicks the 'Find your course' button
+1. I click the 'Find your course' button to browse courses available
-2. This takes her to the Courses page.
-She browses through the courses.
-When she finds one she likes she clicks 'Book this course'.
+2. On the Courses page I can quickly find the courses at my level and click to open the relevant accordion section.
+I find the course I like the sound of and click 'Book this course'.
-3. She completes the form and hits 'send'
+3. I complete the form and hit 'send'
-4. She is taken to the 'Thank you' page and from there either chooses to leave the site or carry on browsing through to the accommodation page.
+4. I am taken to the 'Thank you' page and from there either choose to leave the site or carry on browsing through to the accommodation page.

 ### User story two

-User knows he wants to study in SA and wants to find the best course.
-He is researching many sites and wants to go straight to looking up the courses we have available.
+As a prospective student I know I want to study English in South Africa.
+I would like to find and compare courses before booking.
 [See the user journey here](assets/user-stories/user-story2.jpg)
-1. He immediately clicks the 'Courses' navigational link.
+1. From the home page I immediately click the 'Courses' navigational link.
-2. On the courses page he browses through the courses.
-When he has found the one he wants he clicks 'Book this course'
+2. On the courses page I browse through the courses.
+When I have found the one I want to book I click 'Book this course'
-3. He completes the form and hits 'send'.
+3. I complete the form and hit 'send'.
-4. He is taken to the 'Thank you' page and from there he clicks the button to browse through he accommodation options.
+4. I am taken to the 'Thank you' page and from there click the button to browse through the accommodation options.
+From there I decide which type of accommodation I would like to choose.

 ### User story two

-The user reaches the courses page via a search engine (bypassing the home page).
+As a prospective student I want to compare English language courses and book the best one for my needs.
+I would also like to book accommodation.
+I have reached the courses page of this site via a search engine (bypassing the home page).
 [See the user journey here](assets/user-stories/user-story3.jpg)
-1. She browses the content in the accordions, finding the course she would like to apply for and clicks 'Book this course'.
+1. I browse the content in the accordions, finding the course I would like to apply for and click 'Book this course'.
-2. Having completed the form she is taken to the 'Thank you' page.
-She is interested in booking accommodation for her stay in South Africa and clicks the 'Browse accommodation' button.
+2. Having completed the form I am taken to the 'Thank you' page.
+I am interested in booking accommodation for my stay in South Africa and click the 'Browse accommodation' button.
-3. On the Accommodation page she looks through the types of accommodation and decides which she would prefer.
-Then, she scrolls down to the '3 Easy steps' section and reads about the process.
-She is interested in finding out more about the experiences and clicks the 'Choose your experiences' button.
+3. On the Accommodation page I look through the types of accommodation and decide which I would prefer.
+Then, I scroll down to the '3 Easy steps' section and read about the process.
+I am interested in finding out more about the experiences and click the 'Choose your experiences' button.
-4. She reads through the experiences and decides which she would like to take part in.
-From there she leaves the site as she will wait to hear from the agency by email.
+4. I read through the experiences and decide which I would like to take part in.
+From there I leave the site as I will wait to hear from the agency by email.

 ## Design